kjetilv/dropwizard-configstack/README.md

 The first hit applies, so system properties take effect over environment variables, which in turn take effect over the config.

+### What's going on with my config?!

+Sometimes the world is not exactly what you expected.
+Sometimes, you even notice the difference.
+Sometimes, you need to find out what the world actually *is* like!
+To help out, we log progress about what's going on – notably, the resources found, their URI's (and a byte count), as well as the resulting JSON itself.
+By default, all this ends up on standard out.
+After all, logging isn't configured yet!

+Of course, this behavior can be changed, as further reading will reveal.

 ## Advanced usage